 - The main cause of scaffolding accidents, mainly among construction employees, are accidents due to slips, trips and falls.
 Falling off of a scaffold especially from a high height can result in devastating, severe injuries particularly to the back and legs, can cause potential brain damage if a head injury occurs and even death.

-- Accidents that are also common and often involve members of the public are those where an object has fallen off of the scaffold and hit someone.
+- Accidents that are also common are those where an object has fallen off of the scaffold and hit someone.
 The objects most likely to fall from the scaffold will be tools, roof tiles and other building materials, which due to them often being very heavy, can cause serious injuries in particular head and brain injuries.

 Common injuries that are sustained from a scaffolding accident are: